 While artificial intelligence (AI) feels relatively new, it is quickly reshaping our work and our world.
 However, most of us don’t understand either the technology itself or its potential impact.
 In 2019-2020, the University of Toronto Libraries offered an opportunity to change this with The 99, an AI challenge for the U of T community.

 We selected 99 participants from over 550 applicants: 55 students, 15 faculty members, 15 staff, and 14 community members across campuses and faculties.
 Because AI is traditionally less accessible to members of marginalized groups, we built a diverse cohort of participants self-identifying as members of the following groups: 67% female or non-binary, 47% racialized/persons of colour, 21% LGBTQ, 6% Indigenous/Aboriginal, and 4% persons with disabilities.

 The project consisted of two main phases, supported by Slack discussions and feedback surveys: completion of a highly-regarded online course exploring the basics of AI and six presentations from U of T faculty subject experts with active group discussions and moderated by a UTL librarian on the admin team.
 Over half (50) of the participants met all milestones and graduated from the program.

-This challenge is a pilot project designed to educate and engage non-technical experts: it will give you access to a network of knowledge and perspectives on this pertinent and exciting area.
+This challenge was a pilot project designed to educate and engage non-technical experts: it gave access to a network of knowledge and perspectives on this pertinent and exciting area.